TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/datetime.rst

    .. versionadded:: 3.7

-Macros to extract fields from date objects.
+Macros to extract fields kutoka date objects.
 The argument must be an instance of :c:data:`PyDateTime_Date`, including subclasses (such as :c:data:`PyDateTime_DateTime`).
 The argument must not be *NULL*, and the type is not checked: